-On December 4, 2003, Leonard Rosenthal brought suit in United States District Court for the Central District of California (Case No. CV03845) against the Company, the present directors and a former director ("Directors"), on behalf of himself and a purported class of persons (the "Rosenthal Litigation").
-The Plaintiff alleges that the Company is operating as an unregistered investment company in violation of the Investment Company Act of 1940 (the "ICA").
+On December 4, 2003, Leonard Rosenthal brought suit in United States District Court for the Central District of California (Case No. CV03845) against the Company, the present directors and a former director (the "Individual Defendants"), on behalf of himself and a purported class of persons.
+The Plaintiff alleges that the Company is operating as an unregistered investment company in violation of applicable federal law.
 The Plaintiff also alleges that the Company's loans of corporate funds to the ESOP to purchase stock of the Company violates federal law and that such purchases by the ESOP were intended to preserve the voting control of the Farmer family and entrench management.
 In addition, the Plaintiff alleges that the Company is pursuing an estate planning strategy designed to depress the stock price in order to lessen the estate taxes anticipated on the death of Roy F. Farmer.
-Plaintiff is seeking recovery against the Directors in an amount not less than the amount of the loans to the ESOP.
-Plaintiff also filed a motion for a preliminary injunction to prevent the Company and the Directors from voting the Company stock beneficially owned by the ESOP at the Annual Meeting.
-On December 23, 2003, the U.S. District Court denied plaintiff's motion, ruling, inter alia, that plaintiff lacked standing to bring an action for violation of the ICA and that plaintiff had failed to show a likelihood of prevailing at trial on his claims that the Company was in violation of the ICA or that the Directors had violated their duties with respect to the ESOP.
-Consequently the Rosenthal Litigation is most unlikely to affect the voting of the ESOP's shares at the Annual Meeting.
+Plaintiff is seeking recovery against the Individual Defendants in an amount not less than the amount of the loans to the ESOP.
+Plaintiff also filed a motion for a preliminary injunction to prevent the Company and the Individual Defendants from voting the Company stock beneficially owned by the ESOP at the Annual Meeting.
+If the Plaintiff is successful in obtaining such injunctive relief, it is uncertain whether the Reincorporation Proposal will be approved.
+We intend to vigorously defend the action and related motion for injunctive relief.